Airalo/data-analytics-engineer-case-study/README.md

 - Transforming raw data into reliable, reusable datasets
 - Writing SQL that is clear, maintainable, and well-structured
 - Making analytical tradeoffs and design decisions

+  There is no single “correct” solution.
+We interested in how you think structure and communicate.

 ---